Health insurance for children in Singapore

-While conditions such as colds and constipation are not major health concerns, others like bronchitis and gastroenteritis are very serious conditions that often require medical attention.
+While colds and constipation are some of the least worrying health concerns for children, others like bronchitis and gastroenteritis are severe conditions that often require immediate medical attention.
 Additionally, chronic conditions like asthma can be ongoing issues that have to be dealt with long term.
-They also require regular medication for proper treatment.
+They also need regular medication for proper treatment.

 - Congenital heart disease